JimMcL/YetAnotherTracker/API/R/README.md

 These function make use of the [trajr](https://cran.rstudio.com/web/packages/trajr/vignettes/trajr-vignette.html) package internally, and simplify importing trajectories into `trajr`, but don't require you to use it.

+To use it, download the R file [YAT.R](YAT.R) and source it from your own script.